-Protection of intellectual property rights is a crucial aspect of the business that most of the e-commerce startups overlook at the initial stage.
-The e-commerce companies need to register their trademarks right from the start to secure their brand value.
+Protection of intellectual property rights is a crucial aspect of the business that most e-commerce startups overlook at the initial stage.
+E-commerce companies need to register their trademarks right from the start to secure their brand value.
 Building a brand image is crucial for every company and registering the trademarks with the UAE Trademark Office is the first step in this process.
 The companies can trademark their brand name, logos and designs to build a strong brand image in the minds of the consumers.

 For an e-commerce business, it is crucial for integrating different payment methods for its consumers.
 The payment gateway should be safe and secure and should include credit card payments.
 Most of the e-commerce platforms also include the cash-on-delivery (COD) system which would be useful in different situations.

-The popularity of e-commerce industry in Dubai is rising mainly due to factors including the emergence of a digital-savvy population, high digital penetration and the rise of mobile wallet payment methods.
+The popularity of the e-commerce industry in Dubai is rising mainly due to factors including the emergence of a digital-savvy population, high digital penetration and the rise of mobile wallet payment methods.
 Moreover, a global pandemic like COVID-19 has turned out to be a blessing in disguise to the online shopping platforms in Dubai as consumer behaviour changed as a result of precautionary lockdowns.
 However, the entrepreneurs may find themselves confused about the jurisdiction to set up their company and the various regulations attached to it.

 Whether to set up in mainland or free zones is a strategic decision that may have a lasting impact on their business.
 This is where a reputed company formation specialist like Jitendra Business Consultants (JBC) comes in handy for e-commerce entrepreneurs.
 JBC’s highly qualified business setup consultants are well-versed in all the local laws and regulations and can help the investors to choose the right jurisdiction.
-JBC has helped a good number of clients is setting up an e-commerce firm in Dubai, UAE.
+JBC has helped a good number of clients in setting up an e-commerce firm in Dubai, UAE.
 JBC’s team of company formation specialists assist the clients in all steps of the business setup process right from registration to incorporation.
-Being a one-stop-shop, JBC also offers other relevant services including the registration of trademarks for the e-commerce companies.
+Being a one-stop-shop, JBC also offers other relevant services including the registration of trademarks for e-commerce companies.